First Battle of Abrud(1849)

 Romanian Moți achieved victory over Hungarian Army.

 Hatvani escaped with only a handful of men.
-The defeat secured Romanian control of the Apuseni core and made clear Hungarian siege of Alba Iulia could not succeed.
+The defeat secured Romanian control of the Apuseni core but left the town of Abrud in ruins after fierce urban fighting and subsequent fires.

 Significance & Legacy